microsoftgraph/microsoft-graph-docs/api-reference/beta/api/administrativeunit_list.md

 # List administrativeUnits

-Retrieve a list of administrativeunit objects.
+Retrieve a list of administrativeUnit objects.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request